valango/adventOfCode/README.md

 before I got hint, that there is exactly 4 tiles easily recognizable as corners, in _the real data_ (not in the example data).
 Have no time left for the puzzle #2 today. 😑
 <br />It always pays off to take a break from coding and play w data.
+* `day 21:` I took my time with the puzzle text, but just could not fully understand it.
+So I took a nap instead.
+After this, everything was so much better.

 ### Track record
 My ranking placements and final times for puzzle 1 and 2 by days.
 The '_%_'